rsaezc/GW2Addons/readme.md

 - Open the game option window, move to the control options tab and set the in-game keybind for each mount.
 - Press ``Shift+Alt+M`` for displaying the overlay configuration window.
 - Set a keybind for the configuration window.
 You can skip this step.
-- Set a keybind for the GW2Mount overlay.
+- Set a keybind for the GW2MountOverlay.
 - Set the keybind for each mount.
 Make sure the overlay mount keybind matches the in-game keybind. ![Keybinds](https://raw.githubusercontent.com/rsaezc/GW2MountOverlay/assets/keybinds.png)
 - Set your favorite mount.
 You can skip this step.
--- The favorite mount is selected when you have not selected any other mount, so you can mount in your favorite mount quickly opening the overlay and clicking anywhere on the screen.
+  - The favorite mount is selected when you have not selected any other mount, so you can mount in your favorite mount quickly opening the overlay and clicking anywhere on the screen.
-- Close the configuration window and open the GW2Mount overlay pressing the overlay keybind.
+- Close the configuration window and open the GW2MountOverlay pressing the overlay keybind.
 Then, you should see the radial GW2-style overlay with the default size.
 You can adjust the overlay size in the configuration window.
-- The GW2Mount overlay is ready but What happens if you use the overlay while your character is mounting?
+- The GW2MountOverlay is ready but What happens if you use the overlay while your character is mounting?
 Oops!
 After selecting a mount, your character dismounts and does not mount again.
 Do you like this behaviour?
 OK, all done!, enjoy the overlay.
 No?
 Don't worry, use the dismount feature.

 ## Dismount feature
 GW2MountOverlay can dismount for you when you open the overlay.
 In this way, you can change your mount quickly even when your character is mounting.